AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##Bollinger MTF (MultiTimeFrame)
 ### Description
-This is the multi-timeframe version of the Bollinger Bands.
-Its primary use is for intraday trading.
-Multi-timeframe means that the indicator is calculated in a different timeframe than that displayed in the chart.
-Displaying an hourly Bollinger band on a 5-minute timeframe would not be possible with the standard Bollinger band indicator.
-This is where the MTF comes into play.
+The Bollinger MTF is the multi-timeframe version of the Bollinger Bands, and its main use is in intraday trading.
+Multi-timeframe means that the indicator is calculated in a separate timeframe than that which is displayed in the chart.
+With the standard Bollinger band indicator, displaying an hourly Bollinger band in a 5-minute timeframe would not be possible – this is the point at which the MTF becomes useful.
 BollingerMTF can only be used for display in the chart and cannot be applied/implemented in AgenaScript.

 ### Visualization
 The image shows a 5-minute chart with a 60-minute Bollinger band